BenAlk/wager/CONTEXT.md

 **Van Hire Rules**:
 - Users cannot have multiple simultaneous van hires
 - When switching vans: Off-hire current van, then on-hire new van
-- **Deposits carry over** between van hires (if you paid £300 on Van A, you need £200 more on Van B)
+- **Deposits carry over** between sequential van hires
+  - Example: Paid £300 deposit on Van A, switch to Van B → Only owe £200 more on Van B
+  - No separate deposits per van - one cumulative £500 deposit total across all van hires

 **Deposit Structure (During Employment)**: